 Home and hospitality exchanges

-This affords travelers the opportunity to live in a home instead of hotels or hostels while still getting to immerse oneself in the culture of that country.
-Plus it doesn’t cost anything.
-If you find a willing participant, you simply agree on the dates and go from there.
-There are plenty of companies who help travelers find home and cultural exchanges, and some do come with an annual fee.
-But that fee is nothing compared to the money you’ll save by not having to pay for accommodations.
-A home exchange is great for families and those looking to travel slowly during their RTW journeys.
+This affords travelers the opportunity to live in a home instead of hotels or hostels to better get to know the culture of that country.
+Plus, it usually doesn’t cost anything.
+Most of the time, you simply agree on the dates of the exchange and go from there.
+Companies who help travelers find home and cultural exchanges may charge an annual fee, but it’s nothing compared to the money you’ll save by not having to pay for accommodations.
+A home exchange is great for families and travelers who want to travel slowly during their RTW journeys.

 House sitting or caretaking

-Like all these options, a certain level of trust and open-mindedness is necessary, but reputable companies that set travelers up with vacant houses make it as safe as humanly possible.
-If you use a house-sitting service, you may need to pay a small fee, and depending on the length of stay in a house, you may also be responsible for some of the utilities and bills.
-But this is usually only common during long-term stays.
-These arrangements will all be negotiated before agreeing, and if using a legit site instead of something like Craig’s List, a contract will be signed.
-Having a house and living amongst locals is a fantastic way to see a different side of a city and really immerse yourself into the local culture.
+A certain level of trust and open-mindedness is necessary, but reputable companies that set travelers up with vacant houses make it as safe as humanly possible.
+If you use a house-sitting service for placement, you may need to pay a small fee, and depending on the length of your stay in a house, you may also be responsible for some of the utilities and bills.

 Working in exchange for room and board

 In addition to working at hostels for room and board, you can also check out any number of organizations that set up work in exchange for a bed deals between travelers and the local community.
-Sometimes there are local families looking for babysitters for their children, or there are locals hoping to learn English, or those who own farms and need temporary workers.
-All are options that travelers can take advantage of for some free room and board for a while.
+Sometimes there are local families looking for babysitters for their children, locals hoping to learn English or those who own farms and need temporary workers.
+All are options that travelers can opt for to save some cash on accommodations.

-Have a look at the following work exchange sites to find the opportunity that is right for you:
+Have a look at the following sites to find the right opportunity for you:

 Now it has spread to over 30 countries, and for those RTW travelers on a tight budget, WWOOFing gives them the opportunity to work and experience expensive-to-travel-in regions of the world.
 WWOOFing is possible in developing countries as well, and it provides the opportunity not only for free accommodation but also education.
-Learning a life skill like organic farming is invaluable and is surely something that will benefit you later in life.
+Learning a life skill like organic farming is invaluable and will benefit you for years to come.
 The possibilities really are endless, as there are small farms, huge farms, and farms all over the world.
-Volunteers have the chance to choose the situation that is perfect for them.
+Volunteers have the chance to choose the situation that’s perfect for them.

 Get a rewards credit card for airline miles

 Every single airline has partnered with credit card companies to offer rewards cards.
-It’s a simple concept – you open a credit card which offers airline miles and you get a certain number of miles for every dollar you spend.
-If you plan this far enough in advance and are planning to buy point to point airline tickets, you could get a few flights for free or a greatly discounted cost.
+It’s a simple concept – you open a credit card which offers airline miles, and you get a certain number of miles for every dollar you spend.
+If you plan this far enough in advance, you could get a few flights for free or a greatly discounted cost.
 Explore all your options – check to see which airlines you may be flying most on your trip, research credit card companies and what they offer, and choose the best one.